 Example:

-Analysis: A bearish investor can profit from declining stock prices by buying Puts.
-He limits his risk to the amount of premium paid but his profit potential remains unlimited.
+A bearish investor can profit from declining stock prices by buying Puts.
+They limit their risk to the amount of premium paid, but their profit potential remains unlimited.
 This is one of the widely used strategies when an investor is bearish.